-This is when forces are exerted by the press onto a piece of metal.
-This causes the piece of metal to be transformed into a useful object.
+The press exerts forces onto a piece of metal.
+Which transforms the piece of metal into a useful object.
 For example: Electrical housings, cases, brackets, panels, hinges.

 Powered material is put under extreme stress by the hydraulic press forming an object.
 For example: Teflon powder for seals, battery compaction, munition fuse assembly, fuel cell compaction, battery compaction, clutch friction material bonding and powder make-up compacts.

 Cutting sheet material to size is typically done in a sheet metal guillotine.
-However, when there is a large quantity of blanks to cut a press with, installed cutting die may be used.
+However, if we have a large quantity of blanks to cut, we may use a press with an installed cutting die.
 Trimming is primarily done in hydraulic presses on components that were previously formed, drawn, or forged in a preliminary pressing process.
 The trimming process “trims” surplus and expanded material in order to achieve the desired component.
 For example: baskets, die-cast trimming, panels and plastic injected parts.

 This is a forming process which implements a combination of tensile and compressive conditions to form a pressed component.
 Deep draw differentiates from forming when the height of the component’s case is 2 times the height of the component’s diameter.
 Aluminium and stainless steel are two common materials used in this process.
 For example: Beverage cans, vessels such fire extinguishers, oil cans, aerosol cans, ducting, rifle shell casings, ferrules.

 This is a cold process performed in typically a 2 piece closed die.
 In the pieces of the die set there are opposing forms, which have shapes and geometries machined into them.
-A black piece of metal is placed between the 2 die set components and extreme pressure is applied to the die set causing metal to flow into the areas of the machined geometries.
+Place a black piece of metal between the two die set components and apply extreme pressure.
+This causes the metal to flow into the areas of the machined geometries.
 Coining processes are typically carried out on hydraulic presses.
 For example: Coins, badges, resizing of powdered metal parts, high voltage power lugs.